 Schedule.
 It.
 In.
 It is so important and use your exercise time as your me time.
 Everyone will cope for the 30 - 60 mins you give yourself and you will feel so much better afterwards and enjoy everyone's company even more.

 Sleep.
 This word makes a lot of us sigh with wistful envy.
 I know just saying 'Please Get More' is easier said than done but just a reminder of what all that busyness and extra late nights at this time of year will do - lack of sleep affects your mood, appetite, stress levels and increases the body's ability to gain weight.
 Yes, less sleep equals easier weight gain.

 Why?
-When we are sleep deprived we are are impulsively drawn to higher calorie, sugar and carb loaded foods and our rational brain tends to switch off allowing us to reach for the quick energy hits that cost us so much more later.
+When we are sleep deprived we are impulsively drawn to higher calorie, sugar and carb-loaded foods and our rational brain tends to switch off allowing us to reach for the quick energy hits that cost us so much more later.
 Along with this, our stress hormone, cortisol, rises which increases inflammation markers in the body.
 Inflammation = weight gain.

 10. Handling The Heat

-Well that wraps up the ways I know how to have a healthier, happier Christmas and New Year.
+Well, that wraps up the ways I know how to have a healthier, happier Christmas and New Year.
 I hope you find something useful in this blog that will help you and I would love to hear any tips you have for staying healthy during the festive season.
-Please post me a comment and I would love you to share this blog with anyone you know that might benefit. let's hope we can all have a beautiful time and come out the other side of the festive season happier and healthier.
+Please share this blog with anyone you know that might benefit. let's hope we can all have a beautiful time and come out the other side of the festive season happier and healthier.

 Yours in Health,